 It is also true that these women often count on a big support of family and their closest friends, who will help them to raise their child.

 In order to choose the right treatment, it is important to make a detailed fertility analysis of the future mother.
 Not all techniques and treatment get the same results in each patient.

 These are the most demanded fertility treatments for single-mothers:

 Artificial Insemination is an is a simple, minimally invasive technique where sperm that was prepared in the laboratory, is placed inside the uterus mother’s uterus when she is ovulating.
 The goal is to produce the encounter of the egg and the sperm, to increase the chances of a successful pregnancy.
 The fecundation takes place in the fallopian tubes.

 In vitro fertilization or IVF, is a procedure where the fertilization of egg and sperm takes place the laboratory.
-The oocytes are extracted trough ovarian puncture to be fertilised with the donor’s sperm.
+The oocytes are extracted trough egg retrieval to be fertilised with the donor’s sperm.
 This technique requires ovarian stimulation to obtain an adequate number of oocytes to guarantee the success of the treatment.

 The embryos will develop in the laboratory until they reach the blastocyst stage (day 5-6 of development).
 Thanks to time-lapse technology, they are constantly monitored by the embryologists without having to leave the incubator.
 In this way, the culture conditions are kept intact.
 All the information collected during the development of the embryos, allows the embryologists to select the embryo with the greatest chance of being implanted.